PFMC Safeguarding and Child Protection Policy

 • Ensure everyone understands their roles and responsibilities in respect of safeguarding and is provided with appropriate learning opportunities to recognise, identify, and respond to signs of abuse, neglect and other safeguarding concerns relating to children and young people

-• Ensure appropriate action is taken (incident reporting form) in the event of incidents/concerns of abuse and support provided to the individual/s who raise or disclose the concern
+• Ensure appropriate action is taken in the event of incidents/concerns of abuse and support provided to the individual/s who raise or disclose the concern

 • Ensure that confidential, detailed, and accurate records of all safeguarding concerns are maintained and securely stored